engagenie/policies/privacy-policy.md

 Lapsly will display your Personal Information in your profile page and elsewhere on our Services according to the preferences you set in your account.
 Any information you choose to provide should reflect how much you want others to know about you.
 Please consider carefully what information you disclose in your profile page and your desired level of anonymity.
 You can review and revise your profile information at any time.
 We do not sell your personal information to third parties.
 We may also share or disclose your information with your consent, for example if you use a third party application to access your account.
 Through certain features of our Services, you may also have the ability to make some of your information public.
 Public information may be broadly and quickly disseminated.

 **Service Providers, Business Partners and Others**.
 Lapsly may use certain trusted third party companies and individuals to help us provide, analyze, and improve our Services (including but not limited to data storage, maintenance services, database management, web analytics, email communication, payment processing, and improvement of the Service’s features).
-These third parties may have access to your information only for purposes of performing these tasks on our behalf and under obligations similar to those in this Privacy Policy.
+These third parties may have access to your information only for purposes of performing these tasks on our behalf.
+We only contract with Third Parties whose Privacy Practices _(including security and data retention)_ are in adherence with the [Student Privacy Pledge](https://studentprivacypledge.org/privacy-pledge/).
 As of the date this policy went into effect, we use:

 Service Providers used for business functions: